 The oldest finisher ever was Wally Hayward.
 He won the race 5 times and he was 80 when he crossed the finish line in 1989 for the last time.

 Coach Lindsey Parry: ‘Almost anyone can run the Comrades Marathon.

 Effectively if you can do a training run comfortably at between 7 and 7:30 minutes per kilometer you shouldn’t be running into problems with finishing the Comrades Marathon.

 If you’re a couch potato right now, you can win a Comrades medal next year.

 It just takes discipline, consistent training, patience and commitment for 8-12 months to get there.’

-On Sunday, 4 June 2017 max 20.000 runners can take part in the 92th edition of the Comrades Marathon.
-Entries will close at November 30.
+On Sunday, 10 June 2018 max 20.000 runners can take part in the 93rd edition of the Comrades Marathon.
+Entries were closed in November 2017.

 There are not many runs in the world that require as much effort as the first half of the Comrades Marathon up run, according to Comrades Marathon Expert and Coach Lindsey Parry.

 Hill and strength training is important, but pacing yourself right, especially in the beginning, will get you to your best possible finish time.